reportmill/SnapKit/ReadMe.md

 # SnapKit
 SnapKit is a Java UI kit.
+Check out a [demo of SnapKit running in the browser](http://www.reportmill.com/snaptea/BusyBox).

 Why do we need another UI kit?
 Because JavaFX is missing many great aspects of Swing, and vice versa.

 What's to love about Swing?